Kotlin/kotlin-jupyter/docs/README.md

 The following line magics are supported:
  - `%use` - injects code for supported libraries: artifact resolution, default imports, initialization code, type renderers.
 Usage example: `%use klaxon(5.5), lets-plot`
  - `%trackClasspath` - logs any changes of current classpath.
 Useful for debugging artifact resolution failures.
+Usage example: `%trackClasspath [on|off]`
  - `%trackExecution` - logs pieces of code that are going to be executed.
 Useful for debugging of libraries support.
+Usage example: `%trackExecution [all|generated|off]`
  - `%useLatestDescriptors` - use latest versions of library descriptors available.
 By default, bundled descriptors are used.
-Usage example: `%useLatestDescriptors -[on|off]`
+Usage example: `%useLatestDescriptors [on|off]`
  - `%output` - output capturing settings.
 Usage example: `%output --max-cell-size=1000 --no-stdout --max-time=100 --max-buffer=400`
  - `%logLevel` - set logging level.
 Usage example: `%logLevel [off|error|warn|info|debug]`